glenlowe1971/e_uart/README.md

 - Large Receive FIFO so the processor has time to read data and eliminate the possibility of dataloss.
 - Programmable receive FIFO threshold **with** timeout feature so the software doesn’t have to poll UART for status.
 - 8/32-bit receive data interface to give software the opportunity minimize bus transactions to receive data.
-- Visibility to Receive FIFO occupancy vs *not-full-bit* allows read data loop optimization.
-Eliminates the need to read a *not-full-bit* after each data read.
+- Visibility to Receive FIFO occupancy vs *not-empty-bit* allows read data loop optimization.
+Eliminates the need to read a *not-empty-bit* after each data read.

 # Theory of Operation

 ## UART Transmitter
 - The Baud Rate Counter which is clocked by the AXI-S clock determines the time interval for a single bit.
-- The host CPU initiates a transmit by writeing a 8-bit byte or a 32-bit word to the Transmit FIFO.
+- The host CPU initiates a transmit by writing a 8-bit byte or a 32-bit word to the Transmit FIFO.

 When the Transmit FIFO is not empty, the transmit state machine in uart_tx.v will perform the following as long as the Transmit FIFO is not empty.
 1. The transmit state machine will start sending the start bit by driving the TxD pin low.